roman-milk/roman-milk.github.io/the-sales-associate.md

+===

- ****** The Sales Associate Ch.
-01-02 ****** bydlsloan© It turned out that they were an even better match than originally expected.
+It turned out that they were an even better match than originally expected.
 Holly was an exhibitionist and Martin was a bit of a voyeur.
 He got off on showing her off and on watching her tease other men, as she had just done in the parking lot.
 Often times, they used a small, short-range transmitter which they placed in her ear.
 Via that, he could tell her what to do – such as spilling the water all over herself and letting the boys jack off on her.

  They played games like this all the time since there was so often long delays between sales calls.
 They were flying or driving to new cities almost every day.
 The company always put them up in nice hotels and paid for nice meals.
 Martin also had a hefty expense account to take care of attire for Holly, so he was constantly buying special outfits to dress her in.